 Estate Plans Can Protect Against Exploitation

 Financial exploitation is far more common than most people think, especially among the elderly.
-There are several types of individuals more at risk for exploitation, according to a recent article from mondaq titled “How An Estate Plan Can Protect Against Financial Exploitation.”
+There are several types of individuals more at risk for exploitation, according to a recent article by mondaq titled “How An Estate Plan Can Protect Against Financial Exploitation.”
 These include someone with cognitive impairment, in poor physical health, who is isolated, or has a learning disability.

 Exploiters share common characteristics as well.
 They are often people with mental health illnesses, substance abusers, or those who are financially dependent on the person they are exploiting.